 Nevertheless, for every car battery sold, Walmart charges a small “core charge” which can be refunded if and when you return the old battery for recycling at any Walmart location.

 You can think of Walmart’s battery core charge as a deposit on all car battery purchases.
 This “deposit” is fully refundable and can be returned to you if and when you return your old car battery.

 In reality, the core charge is a recycling fee legally required for the sale of car batteries.
 These recycling fees and deposit refund programs help encourage people to properly dispose of old car batteries by returning them to retailers or manufacturers who can dispose of them for you.

 So, why is it called a “core charge?”
 Simple!
-The word “core” refers to the iron core found inside all car batteries.
-The fee you pay is a deposit on this iron core (a recyclable material), and when your car battery no longer works, you’re expected to return it to the manufacturer for recycling.
+The word “core” refers to the lead core found inside all car batteries.
+The fee you pay is a deposit on this lead core (a recyclable material), and when you want to replace your old battery you’re expected to return it to the manufacturer for recycling.

 Retailers who sell car batteries are legally required to charge a $5 minimum battery core charge to encourage battery recycling.
 Hence, the Walmart battery core charge.

 Sometimes Walmart may include the core fees within the sales tax.
 In this case you will need to talk to the automotive service manager or a store manager so they can get this sorted for you.
 The easy way to discover this is if your state tax fees in the receipt seems like a much higher percentage of what you should be charged within your state.

 How Does The Battery Core Charge Work At Walmart?